SGSSGene/clice/README.md

 There are many other C++ CLI parsers out there.
 Maybe you should also write your own?

+Only [wahl](https://github.com/dominiklohmann/wahl) has a similar global registration mechanism as clice.

 - [argagg](https://github.com/vietjtnguyen/argagg)
 - [Argengine](https://github.com/juzzlin/Argengine)
 - [argh!](https://github.com/adishavit/argh)